manish-9/todo-list/README.md

 # todo-list
-ToDo List app created using js without any database
+Note : This ToDo List app created using js as a practice exercise without any database.
+Data will be lost on refresh